primefaces/primefaces/docs/7_0_0/components/messages.md

 ```xhtml
 <p:messages />
 ```
-## AutoUpdate (Deprecated)
-When auto update is enabled, messages component is updated with each ajax request automatically.

-Use p:autoUpdate instead of the autoUpdate property.

 ## Targetable Messages
 There may be times where you need to target one or more messages to a specific message